tassioplima/appium-maven/README.md

 ## IMPORTANT

-* Before run the tests you need to start android device or emulator and appium server.
+* Before run the tests you need to start android device or emulator and appium server (or use capabilitie "avd" on Android).

 ## OPERATIONAL SYSTEMS FOR TESTS